hipe/tmx/lib/skylab/headless/doc/issues/154-the-control-flow-method-naming-idiomspace.md

 • the method body of such a method must not assign any resolved value to an ivar. the caller is free to do this as appropriate.

-• as to whether this method may call_digraph_listeners behavior side-effects such as emitting events, see discussion below.
+• as to whether this method may `call_digraph_listeners` behavior side-effects such as emitting events, see discussion below.

-the reason you would say "resolve_some_" and not "build_" is because maybe this method is not constructing a new object itself, but rather getting it from somewhere else or from some (potentially deep) logic tree, or just looking it up somewhere.
+the reason you would say `resolve_some_` and not `build_` is because maybe this method is not constructing a new object itself, but rather getting it from somewhere else or from some (potentially deep) logic tree, or just looking it up somewhere.

-the reason you would say "resolve_some_" as opposed to the plain noun form of the thing you are yielding is because you want to emphasize that this is not memoized to an ivar, that is, that the work involded in yielding the target value will be executed again if this method is called agiain.
+the reason you would say `resolve_some_` as opposed to the plain noun form of the thing you are yielding is because you want to emphasize that this is not memoized to an ivar, that is, that the work involded in yielding the target value will be executed again if this method is called agiain.